-- 1. If the applicant returns to the SA facility within 30 days, continue to process the application.
+- If the applicant returns to the SA facility within 30 days, continue to process the application.
 Do not update the Living Arrangement evidence. - 2.
 If the applicant is hospitalized for more than 30 days: - a.
 Evaluate for open/shut SA payments. - b.
-Send one of the following notices to disposition application: DSS-8108, Notice of Benefits, DHB-5002, Important Notice About Your Medicaid or Special Assistance Approval or DSS-8109, Your Application for Benefits Is Being Denied or Withdrawn. - c.
+Send one of the following notices to disposition application: DSS-8108, Notice of Benefits, DHB-5002, Application for Benefits Is Being Denied or Withdrawn. - c.
 For SSI applicants, complete and send DMA-5049, Referral to Local Social Security Office, to SSA. - d.
 For Non-SSI applicants, always evaluate for potential Medicaid eligibility and other program assistance, including long-term care Medicaid.